adaptive-democracy/hopeful-path/talks/talk.metagov.md

 # periodic update schedule *(not tiring)*

-... only once a week

-like a "sample rate"
+... some arbitrary "sample rate" (Monday at 1:00 am)

 ![](/drawing-6-reasonable-updates.png)